Amanda Tyler

-Amanda R. Tyler is an American lawyer and executive.
+Amanda R. Tyler (born 1976/1977) is an American lawyer and executive.
 She is the executive director of the Baptist Joint Committee for Religious Liberty (BJC) in Washington, D.C., a nonprofit whose focus is defending religious freedom for all people.
 In addition, she serves as the co-host of the BJC's "Respecting Religion" podcast series, alongside BJC General Counsel Holly Hollman.
 Tyler is the sixth executive director of the organization since its founding in 1936 and the first woman to hold the post.

 Under her leadership, BJC has opposed the Muslim travel ban and Christian nationalism, and supported the protections of the Johnson Amendment.

 Early life and education

-Tyler grew up in Austin, Texas.
+Tyler was born and raised in Austin, Texas.
 She graduated magna cum laude from the Edmund A. Walsh School of Foreign Service at Georgetown University in 2000 with a bachelor's degree in foreign service.
 She earned her J.D. with honors in 2004 from the University of Texas School of Law.